ml4ai/automates/documentation/deliverable_reports/m5_final_phase1_report/webapp.md

 ## CodeExplorer

-The UA team has significantly extended the functionality of the original AutoMATES demo webapp to create the AutoMATES CodeExplorer, the main HMI for the AutoMATES prototype.
+The UA team has significantly extended the functionality of the original AutoMATES demo webapp to create the AutoMATES CodeExplorer, the main HMI for the AutoMATES Prototype.
 The CodeExplorer demonstrates a processing pipeline that includes:

 - Performing Program Analysis on input Fortran source code to produce an intermediate Grounded Function Network (GrFN) representation.
 - Inspection of the [GrFN representation](#function-network).